Park Appeal: 1985–1986: Later racing career

 Although it was expected that she would contest either the 1000 Guineas or the Irish 1000 Guineas, Park Appeal's only start as a three-year-old came in the Poule d'Essai des Pouliches at Longchamp on 5 May.
 She started the 5/2 favourite, but finished seventh of the ten runners, four lengths behind the winner Silvermine.
 Gillespie said that she "never went a yard and ran no sort of a race".

 In 1986, Park Appeal was sent to compete in the United States but had limited success in three races.
 On 16 May, more than a year after her previous appearance she finished third in an allowance race at Hollywood Park Racetrack and then.won the Country Queen Stakes at the same track on 1 June.
 When moved up to Grade III level, she finished unplaced behind Zenobia Express in the Modesty Handicap at Arlington Park in August.

 Assessment

 In 1984 the independent Timeform organisation gave Park Appeal a rating of 122, three pounds below the French-trained Triptych, who was their top-rated two-year-old filly.
-In the official International Classification placed her one-pound behind Triptych, making her the second best two-year-old filly in Europe and the best filly of her generation trained in Ireland.
+In the official International Classification she was placed one-pound behind Triptych, making her the second best two-year-old filly in Europe and the best filly of her generation trained in Ireland.